-The Department of Psychology is comprised of faculty members with highly productive and innovative research programs that span outcomes research and clinical trials.
+The Department of Psychology and Biobehavioral Sciences is comprised of faculty members with highly productive and innovative research programs that span outcomes research and clinical trials.
 Results from our research studies offer insights that guide modifications in the delivery of front-line therapy and the development of interventions to improve survivorship outcomes for children facing cancer and other catastrophic illness.

 Our Clinical Investigation Faculty form a collaborative team of psychologists and neuropsychologists who work within the department and across the institution to advance our ability to conduct research and provide care that enhances the overall quality of life for children with catastrophic disease.

 Research areas within the Department of Psychology and Biobehavioral Sciences fall into two broad categories—Quality of Life and Health Promotion and Cognitive Neurosciences.
 Departmental investigators may have research interests that bridge both areas, and our Faculty strive to:

 Our translational approach utilizes the findings from our outcomes research to inform the development of novel interventions.

 Collaboration is a defining element of our approach to clinical investigations.
 To advance research initiatives within the Department of Psychology and across St. Jude, our Faculty partner with major institutional programs and centers to conduct research activities.

 Our collaborative efforts span the breadth of St. Jude, from programs within the Comprehensive Cancer Center to research efforts with other departments and specialized institutional programs.
 The integration of Psychology and Biobehavioral Sciences investigators and protocols within these programs and initiatives serves to advance discovery and care for children with catastrophic diseases.

 Department of Psychology Initiatives & Programmatic Collaborations